BULL RUN, VA

 ordered the gunners to withhold their fire, the regiment

-continued to advance until within short musket range when they
+continued to advance until within short musket range when

 leveled their pieces and with one volley almost annihilated

 the batteries.
-Most of the horses were killed, and those that
+Most of the horses were killed, and those

 were left broke away and went tearing down the hill through